verus-lang/verus/source/pervasive/nonlinear_arith/README.md

 In general, it shouldn't be necessary to directly reference anything in `internals`.

-(edited from the dafny ver)

-This library is ported from the [dafny standard library](https://github.com/dafny-lang/libraries).
+This library was originally ported from the [Dafny standard library](https://github.com/dafny-lang/libraries).